alkhalifas/algorithms-data-structures-and-computer-systems/Lab8_Sorting/exercises.md

 ## Answers:

-1. *The Insertion Sort algorithm perfoms are $O(n^2)$ $e^{i \pi} = -1$ complexity for both average and worst case scenarios because it builds the final sorted array one item at a time.
-This algorithm is relatively less efficient or larger lists relative to some of its other counterparts such as Quick Sort. *
+1. The Insertion Sort algorithm perfoms are $O(n^2)$ complexity for both average and worst case scenarios because it builds the final sorted array one item at a time.
+This algorithm is relatively less efficient or larger lists relative to some of its other counterparts such as Quick Sort.
 2. *edit your answer here for question 2*
 3. *edit your answer here for question 3*
 4. *edit your answer here for question 4*